Codyvanzandt/Social-Network-Language-Toolkit/README.md

 Both the Social Network Language and its Toolkit are currently under active development.
 They both are changing rapidly, and as such, are not yet publicly available.

-## The State of the Language

-The language currently supports all of its core features (nodes and edge transcription, arbitrary metadata transcription, temporal markers), although the exact expression of those features is still subject to change.

-Further work is neccessary on name-handling, e.g., ensuring that "Tom Jones", "Tom-Jones", and "Tom_Jones" are all valid expressions.

-## The State of the Converter

-The converter correctly converts SDL documents to networkx graphs insofar as the nodes, edges, and arbitrary metadata are correctly converted.

-The converter does not currently convert networkx graphs to SDL documents.

-## The State of the Writer

-Design and development for the writer are not yet under way.

 # Installing the Social Network Language Toolkit

 The Toolkit is currently unavailable for installation.
 It will soon be pip-installable in an experimental form.